Soundbeam helps you see what everyday sounds look like and visualizes sounds you can't even hear!

 & an RCA socket to 1/4″ mono plug adaptor

-…or a stereo RCA to to 3,5 mini jack adaptor
+…or a stereo RCA to the 3.5 mini jack adaptor

 Connect the yellow RCA to the adaptor and you’re ready to go!